How did Christianity really start? Read The Christianity Myth free of charge & find out.

 I eventually established that there were three main sources of inspiration, available to the people charged with the task of fabricating suitable accounts of Jesus’ life and ministry.
 The main source of available material would have been the existing Jewish scriptures, what we now call the Old Testament.
-This information could have been supplemented with traditional oral information, notably from something we now call the Q-Gospel .
-There was also a distinct possibility, that some ideas inserted into these newly fabricated Gospels, were derived from, or at the very least influenced by, already existing pagan beliefs such as Mithraism.
+This information could have been supplemented with traditional oral stories about the historical-Jesus, notably from something we now call the Q-Gospel .
+There was also a distinct possibility, that some of the ideas inserted into these newly fabricated Gospels, were derived from, or at the very least influenced by, already existing pagan beliefs such as Mithraism.

 Earlier, while examining the case for Jesus’ existence, I mentioned that I thought it was too much of a coincidence to have two different types of Jesus [viz. a historical-Jesus and a Gospel Jesus] floating around at the same time.
 I suggested then, that somewhere along the road, there was probably ample room for a simple case of mistaken identity to creep in.
 This assimilation into the Gospels, of oral stories about a historical-Jesus, is obviously where this simple case of mistaken identity occurred.

 The third potential source of inspiration available to the early church fathers, was rival pagan mystery religions, the best known of which, was based on Mithras, the sun-god of ancient Persia.
-Mithraism preceded Christianity by roughly six hundred years, and it flourished as late as the second century.
+Mithraism preceded Christianity by roughly six hundred years, and it flourished as late as the second century AD.
 How much influence, if any, this Mithraism had on the ensuing Gospels, is debatable.
 Most Christians maintain that Mithraism had zero influence on newly emerging Christianity, and some more desperate Christians, even suggest it was the other way round.
-However, some non-Christians claim that the influence of Mithraism was significant.
+However, there are many non-Christians who claim that the influence of Mithraism was significant.

-Christians may insist that Mithraism played no part in Christianity’s early development, but nobody can deny, that there are many disturbing similarities, between what we now call Christianity, and pre-existing Mithraism.
+Christians may insist that Mithraism played no part in Christianity’s early development, but nobody can deny, that there are many disturbing similarities between Christianity and pre-existing Mithraism.
 Mithras was referred to as “the good shepherd”, “the way, the truth and the light” and also “the redeemer”.
 He was considered to be a great travelling teacher who performed miracles, and he was identified with both the lion, and the lamb.
 His principal festival was held on what we now call Easter, at which time he was resurrected, and his sacred day was Sunday, “the Lord’s day”.

 The International Encyclopaedia states: “Mithras seems to have owed his prominence to the belief that he was the source of life, and could also redeem the souls of the dead into the better world.
 The ceremonies included a sort of baptism to remove sins, anointing, and a sacred meal of bread and water, while a consecrated wine, believed to possess wonderful power, played a prominent part.”